jonathanrobertoo/jonathanrobertoo/README.md

 ### About me 🔍

+- 🌱 A very curious person who loves to learning and knowing everything about everything
 - 🔭 Currently working as a development intern on @NxCd
+- - 📫 How to reach me: jonathan.995@hotmail.com
 - 🎓 Graduated as a Data Scientist by UNIVESP
-- 🌱 A very curious person who loves to learning and knowing everything about everything
-- 📫 How to reach me: jonathan.995@hotmail.com
 - 📍 Atibaia, SP, Brazil

 <div style="display: inline_block"><br>